lfvaldezit/terraform-dynamic-vpn/instructions/vpntunnel_config.md

 chmod +x /etc/ipsec-vti.sh
 systemctl restart strongswan
 ```
+Do the same for `VPC-ONPREM-ROUTER-2` EC2 instance

-Check tunnels by running `ifconfig`.
+Check tunnels by running `ifconfig`
-You can also check the connection in the AWS VPC console => Site-to-site VPN connections.
+You can also check the connection in the AWS VPC console => Site-to-site VPN connections